frogm0uth/keyboard-notes/qmk-custom-mouse/README.md

 5. Finally, add the Custom Mouse keycodes into your keymap.

-If you want to turn off Custom Mouse, simply change the line in rules.mk:
+To turn off Custom Mouse,  change the line in rules.mk:

 ```
 CUSTOM_MOUSE = no
 ```

-If you have MOUSEKEY_ENABLE on, the Custom Mouse keycodes will #define to the nearest equivalent.
+If you have MOUSEKEY_ENABLE on, the Custom Mouse keycodes will #define to the nearest equivalent, except for **Rept** and **Wheel** which have no equivalents.
 Otherwise, they will #define to KC_TRNS.
+This is handy if you need to disable it temporarily for testing or to check firmware space usage, as you don't get compile errors.

 **Encoder support**